teknoir/teknoir.github.io/docs/avangard/device_management.md

 ### Power up
 Sequence or wiring etc to power up the Sustayn device

+Before actually powering it up please reed this full section, to make sure you are ready to power up the device.

 #### Set up maintenance Wifi
 The device can start up on the SIM-cards data plan but to minimize the usage a maintenance Wifi can be set up before it